vestalux/sljekyll/_events/capel-st-mary-2016-09-23-summer-reading-challenge-presention.md

 Presentation Ceremony.
 Bring along your family and friends, we hope to see you there!

-The awards will be presented by Cabinet Porfolio Holder and County Councillor Richard Smith.The awards will be presented by County Councillor Gordon Jones and members of the Library Friend Group.
+The awards will be presented by County Councillor Gordon Jones and members of the Library Friend Group.